 Skip to main content

-Settings are how you control what each new branch looks like for the currently selected connector: which database name appears in connection URLs, and what SQL runs once the branch exists.
-The CLI command is ardent settings.
-Under the hood Ardent persists these as connector-scoped configuration; you do not need to think about the internal policy types.
+Settings control what each new branch looks like for the currently selected connector: which database name appears in connection URLs, what SQL runs after branch creation, and how local tooling points at a branch.
+The command group is ardent settings.

 KeyDescription